Side-by-side text viewer

 The drop-down menu

-To display a different -text in the right-hand text-box, click on the right-hand arrow next to the words 'Select text' in the right-hand box.
+To display a different -text in either the right-hand or the left-hand text-box, click on the right-hand arrow next to the words 'Select text' in the right-hand box.

 The drop down menu will then appear.